thebatking/juliar/README.md

 We are also building Juliar->ASM compiler as well as Juliar Operating System.

-_The Project now has 2 versions: Web version and DesktopServer version.
+_The Project now has 2 versions_ : Web version and DesktopServer version.
 If you just want to try out the language and see why we use it, try out the WebsiteClient version.
 Run JuliarServer.exe (if on windows), put the file into webfolder if you run a server, or just open index.html with your favorite browser and start using our interpreter.